NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 **(3) Stretch Goal: Identify sources of curated gene lists** <br>
 Gene lists are groups of genes known to be influential in the development and/or maintenance of molecular pathways or diseases.
 We plan on implementing a module that allows users to see if the variants in their uploaded file correspond to a significant proportion of genes in validated gene lists.

+## Flowchart
 To accomplish these tasks, we will need to carefully format the data and generate several accessory files necessary for incorporation into OpenCRAVAT
 ![alt text](images/flowchart.png)

-### Components necessary to create an annotator
+### Components necessary to create an annotator (from [open-CRAVAT wiki](https://github.com/KarchinLab/open-cravat/wiki/4.-Developer-Tutorial-(Annotators)))

-A cravat annotator consists of a python file, a YAML file, a data directory, and a markdown file.
+An open-CRAVAT annotator consists of a python file, a YAML file, a data directory, and a markdown file.
 The file structure is

 ```text
 annotator/